‘My So-Called Life’ Five Best Episodes [Opinion]

 This episode originally aired on Sept.
 8, 1994.
 Hearing a gun go off while the kids were in class was shocking.
 This, of course, happened before all the school shootings that started in the late 1990s.
 The episode makes the viewer question who actually shot the gun.
 We find out at the end that it was actually Ricky (played by Wilson Cruz), the gay character who was being bullied and wanted to be seen as some sort of threat.

 Devon Gummersall, who plays Brian Krakow, gave one of his best performances yet, especially when he threatens the principal who tries to bribe information out of him.
-Clair Danes, as usually, also gives a great performance as her character, Angela, is facing rumors that she slept with a guy she’s been eyeing, Jordan Catalano.
+Clair Danes, as usual, also gives a great performance as her character, Angela, is facing rumors that she slept with a guy she’s been eyeing, Jordan Catalano.

 The “Life of Brian” episode originally aired on November 10, 1994.
 Devon Gummersall is the narrator of this episode, and he once again gives a spectacular performance.
 The majority of the episode finds Brian trying to choose between two women, or at least that’s what he thinks.
 Brian at first chooses to go to the dance with Dalia Fisher, but he cancels his date (extremely heartbreaking scene) so he could go with Angela Chase, who is just using him to get a ride.